-For more detailed information exchange, the Microsoft Office Add-In (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex
+For more detailed information exchange, the Microsoft Office Add-In (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex Requirements.

-Requirements.
+Package: Functional Requirements

+Specification: Online Store Requirements

+F ile: C:\Users\Public\Documents\Online Store Requirements.csv

+Types: Requirement

+Code Page: 65001 (UTF-8)

+Action Import O Export

 Where to find Import and Export Spreadsheets

-Export Spreadsheets

-Use of This feature can be used to import or Import and export Requirements from a CSV file.
+Use of Import and Export Spreadsheets This feature can be used to import or export Requirements from a CSV file.
 Before a tool like Enterprise Architect is installed analysts might have used a Spreadsheet or a table in their favorite word processor to record requirements; these can conveniently be imported using the CSV import facility.
 Alternatively, Requirements sometimes have to be provided to a third party who will typically specify that they want them in a Spreadsheet file; this can be achieved using the export facility.

-The import and export facility is Options to
+Options to Import and Export Spreadsheets specification th export facility is completely configurable and has a user defined at can be used to determine how fields in the Spreadsheet file are uirements properties in Enterprise Architect including being able to